 Asheville is a full-service city with everything from fine dining to brew pubs; in fact, it's been voted best brew city in America numerous times!
-We'll be developing an Asheville guide with some of our favorites soon, but in the meantime please check out: http://www.exploreasheville.com/2014overlandexpoeast/
+We have developed an Asheville guide with some of our favorites.
+Another great resource is: http://www.exploreasheville.com/2014overlandexpoeast/

 - What are my options for flying in?

 Charlotte Douglas International in Charlotte, NC, is the nearest international airport (a couple hours away), and there is a nice regional airport just minutes away, Asheville Regional.

 - I am flying in and need to rent a car, is this possible?

 Both the airports above have facilities for car / vehicle rentals, but you'll find more variety at the international airport.

 - Does Overland Expo provide vehicles for taking classes?

 No, Overland Expo does not provide or rent vehicles for classes.
 The Land Rover test vehicles are for the Overland Skills driving course sessions only, not for the whole weekend.

 - If I want to fly and ride, what are my options?

 Although motorcycle rentals are not available locally in Asheville, you can fly to the surrounding areas and enjoy a ride through the Smoky Mountains on your way to Overland Expo.